epadam/CNN-AV1-intra-encoder/source/performance.rst

     :width: 49%

 It can be observed that the accuracy for all the block sizes dropped.
 The expectation of using weights for different classes is to compensate the classes with less samples.
 However, it shows the accuracy dropped by almost 20% for all block sizes.
-There can be two possiblilities.
-Both two models offers too less parameters to learn all the features of all 10 classes.
-The other possibility is the patterns of different claases are not unique so the model can not learn correctly.

-To further identify the problem, the dataset is trimmed to make every class has equal number of samples.
+This may suggest the model is less biased but still couldn't predict correcty.

 ----------------------------------------------------------------------------
 Performance with trimmed dataset (equal number of samples for each class)
 ----------------------------------------------------------------------------

-To avoid a biased training model, the dataset is trimmed so that each class can have equal samples.
+To avoid a biased training model, the dataset is trimmed or cut so that each class can have equal number of samples.

 The training result for block size 16x16, 32x32, 64x64 is shown below: